 While goals in general are good to have, there is one major con to setting long term goals that I’ve already touched on but will mention again because it’s important.

 The future is always changing.

-For example, let’s say you set a goal that by the end of 3 years you want to put on 25lbs of muscle to compete in a bodybuilding championship.
+For example, let’s say you set a goal that by the end of three years you want to put on 25lbs of muscle to compete in a bodybuilding championship.